Vape Tapering vs Quit Date: Which Plan Fits You?

 Vape Reduction Plan Benefits for Heavy or Automatic Vapers

 A vape reduction plan often fits people who vape heavily, use high-nicotine products, or reach for the device without deciding.
-The NHS notes that gradually cutting down nicotine vaping can make quitting easier for some people, especially with behavior changes source.
+The NHS notes that gradually cutting down nicotine vaping can make quitting easier for some people, especially with behavior changes the NHS cessation data.

 • Heavy vapers may start by measuring nicotine strength, pod use, and daily sessions.